Physical education: Technology use in physical education

 Many physical education classes utilize technology to assist their pupils in effective exercise.
 One of the most affordable and popular tools is a simple video recorder.
 With this, students record themselves, and, upon playback, can see mistakes they are making in activities like throwing or swinging.
 Studies show that students find this more effective than having someone try to explain what they are doing wrong, and then trying to correct it.

 Educators may also use technology such as pedometers and heart rate monitors to make step and heart rate goals for students.
 Implementing pedometers in physical education can improve physical activity participation, motivation and enjoyment.

 Other technologies that can be used in a physical education setting include video projectors and GPS systems.
 Gaming systems and their associated games, such as the Kinect, Wii, and Wii Fit can also be used.
 Projectors are used to show students proper form or how to play certain games.
-GPS systems can be used to get students active in an outdoor setting, and active exergames can be used by teachers to show students a good way to stay fit in and out of a classroom setting.
+GPS systems can be used to get students active in an outdoor setting, and active exergames, such as dance or sports simulation games that require physical movement, can be used by teachers to show students a good way to stay fit in and out of a classroom setting.
 Exergames, or digital games that require the use of physical movement to participate, can be used as a tool to encourage physical activity and health in young children.

 Technology integration can increase student motivation and engagement in the Physical Education setting.
 However, the ability of educators to effectively use technology in the classroom is reliant on a teacher's perceived competence in their ability to integrate technology into the curriculum.

 Beyond traditional tools, recent AI advancements are introducing new methods for personalizing physical education, especially for adolescents.
 AI applications like adaptive coaching are starting to show promise in enhancing student motivation and program effectiveness in physical education settings.

+International Charter of Physical Education

+According to the International Charter of Physical Education establishes that access to physical education, physical activity, and sports is a fundamental human right for all people without discrimination.
+The charter highlights their benefits for well-being, social inclusion, respect for human dignity, and emphasizes the need for inclusive access and training for all involved in physical education.